alexa-samples/skill-sample-python-helloworld-classes/instructions/2-lambda-function.md

 7.  **Finish configuring your function**.
 Click on your function's name (you'll find it in the middle) and scroll to the bottom of the page, you'll see a Cloud9 code editor.

     We have provided the code for this skill on [GitHub](../lambda) folder.
 Follow these steps to get the code uploaded to lambda:
     1. Install the ASK Python SDK as per the details mentioned in the [getting-started](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/GETTING_STARTED.html) documentation.
+We recommend you to use the virtual environment [approach](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/GETTING_STARTED.html#option-1-set-up-the-sdk-in-a-virtual-environment) for cleaner installation.
+    2. Navigate to the SDK installation folder.
+For the recommended virtualenv approach it would be ``site-packages`` under ``skill/lib/Python2.7``.
+        > If you are working on a Windows machine, then the installation folder would be ``site-packages`` under ``skill\Lib``.

-    2. Figure out the SDK installation folder.
-If you have followed the SDK [installation to a specific folder](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/GETTING_STARTED.html#option-2-set-up-the-sdk-in-a-specific-folder), then it would be ``ask-sdk``.
-Else, if you have followed the SDK [Installation through Virtualenv](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/GETTING_STARTED.html#option-1-set-up-the-sdk-in-a-virtual-environment), then it would be ``site-packages`` under ``skill/lib/Python3.6``.
+        > If you have followed the approach of installing the SDK to a [specific folder](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/GETTING_STARTED.html#option-2-set-up-the-sdk-in-a-specific-folder), then the installation folder would be ``ask-sdk``.

-    3. Copy the contents of the [lambda](../lambda) folder, to the place where the SDK has been installed.
+    3. Copy the contents of the [lambda](../lambda) folder into the SDK installation folder.
-    4. Create the zip of the content of the SDK folder (not the folder itself).
+    4. Create the zip of the SDK installation folder contents (**not** the folder itself).
+So your zip file should contain the folder contents at the root level.
-    5. Change the **code entry type** dropdown to *Upload a .ZIP file*, select the Runtime appropriate to your system Python version.
+    5. Change the **code entry type** drop-down to **Upload a .ZIP file**, upload the zip created in the previous step.
-    6. Upload the zip created previously.
     7. Change the handler name to ``hello_world.handler`` and click on **Save**.

 13. You should see the Amazon Resource Name (ARN) a unique identifier for this function in the top right corner of the page. **Copy the ARN value for this Lambda function** for use in the next section of the guide.